Hong Kong's Journey from Corruption to Clean Government

 - Witness relocation for major cases

-- 45% of corruption cases initiated from tips
+- 45% of corruption cases initiated from tips6

 The Results: Measurable Transformation